Jim Kent (politician): Early life and career

-He was born in Dunoon, Argyll, Scotland, in 1885.
+Kent was born in Dunoon, Argyll, Scotland, in 1885.
 There he studied as a sign writer at Dunoon Grammar School winning many awards before becoming a teacher at the same school.
 He then moved to London where he became the head sign writer for the London City Council works department.
 He became a member of the Independent Labour Party and served as a party organiser before being elected as a member of the Patrick Town Council.

 Kent emigrated to New Zealand in 1909 and settled in Greymouth and established his own sign writer business.
 He then became secretary of the Grey Labour Paper Board which purchased the Grey River Argus in 1920 and was a director of the paper for 40 years.
 He then became a member of the Greymouth High School board of governors for 24 years from 1923 to 1947 and was chairman of its finance committee from 1941 to 1942.

-In 1934 he married Jessie Ellen Pugh with whom he had three children.
+In 1934, Kent married Jessie Ellen Pugh with whom he had three children.
 He was a member of the Westland Licensing Committee for 15 years and the Greymouth Civic Centre Board for two years.
 Kent was the inaugural president of the West Coast Athletic Council as well as a foundation executive member of the Greymouth Life-Saving and Surf Club, later serving 14 years as president and becoming a life member.

 Political career

-He became a founding member of the Social Democratic Party (SDP) and was the Greymouth branch delegate to the Grey District Workers' Council.
+Kent became a founding member of the Social Democratic Party (SDP) and was the Greymouth branch delegate to the Grey District Workers' Council.
 When the SDP merged into the Labour Party Kent became president of the Westland Labour Representation Committee and later a member of the national executive of the party.